Welcome to great Colorado fishing. The Park hosts fishing tournaments year-round. Check the

-The DOW announced on Dec.
-20, 2008 in a press release that the reason for the die-off can be laid at the hands of a small parasite known as gill lice (Salmincola sp.).
-The gill lice are responsible for a sizeable die-off of all age classes of salmon in Eleven Mile Reservoir.
+The reason for the die-off can be laid at the hands of a small parasite known as gill lice (Salmincola sp.).
+The gill lice are responsible for a sizable die-off of all age classes of salmon in Eleven Mile Reservoir.

 Gill lice are not harmful to humans provided that fish are prepared properly (145 degree heat or until the flesh is opaque and separates easily with a fork).

 Trout have a higher resistance to the parasite and no loss of any of Eleven Mile's trout species has been observed.